jorinvo/me/content/about.md

 ---

 I build information technology — turning raw data into opinionated data.
-On this website you can find personal thoughts about automation, testing and other topics.
+On this website you can find notes about my learnings.
 <!--more-->

 <br>